 - Traveling around the world is doable for any budget: no, you don’t need to have €20,000 of savings to travel!
 You can quite easily travel on a small budget, using alternatives to very expensive air tickets and pricey hotels.

-- Getting paid to travel is a utopia: sorry to make you stop dreaming, but we really want to warn you against these scams that promise to pay you while making you travel to heavenly destinations.
+- Getting paid to travel is unrealistic: sorry to make you stop dreaming, but we really want to warn you against these scams that promise to pay you while making you travel to heavenly destinations.
 It’s totally unrealistic, unless you are a professional travel reporter.

 - Earning money while traveling is possible, under certain conditions: and pay attention to the country’s regulations regarding working/volunteering on the spot!